hoganphysics/sti3/docs/src/network.rst

 However, this is an abstract network that (typically) sits on top of a physical LAN, with communication between computer nodes over TCP/IP.
 In STI, the actual TCP/IP links between nodes are managed by **device hubs**.
-Each STI device executable requires a device hub that one or more devices can then be attached to.
+Each STI device executable requires a device hub that one or more devices can be attached to.
 The hubs then connect to each other over TCP/IP and automatically distribute the device references as needed to establish the device network.

 Hubs are each identified on the network with a unique HubID.
-A stringified HubID has a similar form as a DeviceID:
+A stringified HubID has a similar format as a DeviceID:

 .. code-block:: py

     <address>/<module>/<hub name>

-An example hub network shown in :numref:`hub-network-example` below.
-The hubs (green circles) run inside the same executable as the devices that are connected to them, and so they share the same computer address.
+An example hub network is shown in :numref:`hub-network-example` below, corresponding to the device network in :numref:`simple-network-example`.
+The hubs (green circles) run inside the same executable as the devices that are attached to them, and so they share the same computer address.
 Hubs on different computers connect to each other over the LAN.
 By default, a hub will adopt the name, address, and module of the first device that is attached to it, although this behavior can be overridden.